Athos1972/baangt/docs/Datagenerator.rst

      simply use 0 number at the position of list length.
      Example:- ``FKR_(email, EN_US, 0)``
      Now this will generate new email for every data in the output.
+  9. ``RRD_`` is used when we have multiple sheets in a input file and we need to take value which are mactching conditions from that sheet.
+     Format:- ``RRD_(sheetName,TargetData,[Header1:[Value1],Header2:[Value1,Value2]])``
+     Here sheetName is the name of the sheet where our TargetData is located.
+A list of TargetData is generated with all the data which are matching from our Header: Value pair.
+A header with multiple value list is than converted to all possible value as mentioned in above explanation.
+At last a random value is selected from TargetData list for every output data.

 All Data Types Format
 =====================